Few-Nucleon Systems: Notes about the Status and Results of Investigations: Introduction

-The experimentally observable quantities are expressed in terms of multipole amplitudes in a bilinear fashion.
+The coefficients $A$, $\alpha$, $\beta$, $\gamma$, $\varepsilon$, and $\nu$ are expressed in terms of the multipole amplitudes as: { } { } { } { } { } { } The experimentally observable quantities are expressed in terms of multipole amplitudes in a bilinear fashion.
 Therefore, there must exist two different sets of multipole amplitudes, which satisfy these experimental data.
 With the help of programs of the least square method (LSM) one positive solution of the problem can be calculated.
 The second solution can be found, for example, by the lattice method.
-Since both positive solutions have the same $\chi^2$ values, an additional information is necessary to choose the proper solution.
+Since both positive solutions have the equal $\chi^2$ values, an additional information is necessary to choose the proper solution.
 It should be also noted that if the difference between the solutions is comparable with the amplitude errors, then the LSM errors of the amplitudes may appear overestimated.

-The amplitude values were calculated from the derived set of six bilinear equations (9-14) with six unknown parameters using the random-test method \cite{64}.
-To calculate the errors in the amplitudes, 5000 statistical samplings of {\it A}, $\alpha$, $\beta$, $\gamma$, $\varepsilon$, and $\nu$ values with their errors were performed.
+The amplitude values were calculated from the derived set of six bilinear equations (7-12) with six unknown parameters using the random-test method \cite{27}.
+To calculate the errors in the amplitudes, 5000 statistical samplings of A, $\alpha$, $\beta$, $\gamma$, $\varepsilon$, and $\nu$ values with their errors were performed.
 The errors in the coefficients were assumed to be distributed by the normal law.
 After each statistical sampling the set of equations was solved, the calculated amplitude values were stored and then their average values and dispersions were calculated.

-According to Ref. \cite{54}, one can assume that with the photon energy increase the $M1^3S_1$ transition cross-section decreases as 1/{\it v}, where {\it v} is the nucleon velocity.
+According to Ref. \cite{37}, one can assume that with the photon energy increase the $M1^3S_1$ transition cross-section decreases as 1/{\it V}, where {\it V} is the nucleon velocity.
 Therefore, at MeV nucleon energies the contribution of the M1$^3S_1$ transition can be neglected.
-In this connection, out of the two found solutions of the system of equations (9-14) the choice has been made on the solution, where $\sigma(E1^3P_1)$ $ > $ $\sigma(M1^3S_1)$.
+In this connection, out of the two found solutions of the system of equations (7-12) the choice has been made on the solution, where $\sigma(E1^3P_1)> \sigma(M1^3S_1)$.